yxuco/fabric-operation/service/README.md

 Open the Swagger UI in Chrome web browser: [http://localhost:30081/swagger](http://localhost:30081/swagger).

 It defines 2 REST APIs:
-* **Connection**, which creates or finds a Fabric connection, and returns the connection-ID.
+* **Connection**, which creates or finds a Fabric network connection, and returns the connection-ID.
 * **Transaction**, which invokes a Fabric transaction for query or invocation on a specified or randomly chosen endpoint.

 Click `Try it out` for `/v1/connection`, and execute the following request